NebraLtd/FlashStick/Raspberry Pi Compute Module 3/README.md

 Or upload the Gerbers / BRD to your choice of Fab!

+#Components
+The BOM for shopping is in this folder.

+Alternatively it's also at Octopart https://www.digikey.com/short/zvwpn0

 # Assembly

 We'll produce a little guide showing how we assemble them, and recommended pick and place order when doing it manually.